jedevc/fyp-report/report.md

 The challenge designer can force one of the interpretations, using a block or chunk constraint, as explained earlier in **somewhere**.
 If a constraint has not been specified, then an interpretation is randomly selected.
+The only exception here is the `main` block, which must always have a function interpretation, since it is the entrypoint to the program, and so cannot appear inline.

 After all blocks and chunk have been assigned an interpretation, we can begin to apply those through all statements in the specification.
 We do this in two